alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

 ## Conclusion

 So, Part IX has got this workflow over an important threshold.
 It is no longer just a one-pass prompt pipeline that happens to involve multiple agents.
-It can now generate code, write files into a real workspace, runs tests against that code, reviews the result, and retries with targeted feedback.
+It can now generate code, write files into a real workspace, run tests against that code, review the result, and retry with targeted feedback.

 That still does not make it a robust coding agent.
 The manual testing results from the five runs made that clear.
-Four out of five runs converged according to the workflow’s own stop condition, but manual testing showed that convergence and an actually-working game are not the same thing!
+Four out of five runs converged according to the workflow’s own stop condition, but manual testing showed that convergence and a genuinely working game are not the same thing.
 One version revealed the hidden board state, another crashed on startup despite passing its tests, and only the final run really felt like a usable Minesweeper game.

 That is probably the main lesson from Part IX.
 Once iteration is introduced, the hard part is no longer just code generation.
 The hard part is orchestration: deciding what feedback to carry forward, what to ignore, which files to revise, and when to stop.
 In other words, the problem shifts from prompting a model once to building a controller around it.

-So I can't quite boast yet that “I built Claude Code.”
+So I cannot quite boast yet that “I built Claude Code.”
 But I did something more modest, and still useful: I now have a minimal coding loop that can genuinely improve its own outputs, and I have a much clearer picture of what still separates that from a reliable coding agent.

 ## What comes next